‘Without music, life would be a mistake.’

 We are also proud of our Music Enrichment Offer in which children who are not PP are given the opportunity to learn a musical instrument for free.
-We offer recorder, ukulele and trombone lessons for those who express an interest.
+We offer recorder, ukulele, piano, fife and trombone lessons for those who express an interest.

 To further enhance our musical instrument opportunities, we work closely with LMS (Leicestershire Music Service) to offer “endangered species instruments” which include instruments such as the trombone.